-Energy-efficient operation of a network requires the ability to power resources on and off as required [10].
+Energy-efficient operation of a network requires the ability to power on and off resources as required [10].
 Accordingly, our architecture has been designed to provide such support.
 For the corresponding set of operations, we cannot rely on or extend the default OpenFlow primitives, and therefore we need to specify new primitives.
-To do this, we rely on the "experimenter" symmetric messages (OFPT_EXPERIMENTER), which are used for those nodes that, upon registration, announced that they supported deactivation, in addition to the time it takes to switch between states (so the controller can preemptively activate resources) and the corresponding power consumption (to duly optimize energy consumption).
+To do this, we rely on the "experimenter" symmetric messages (OFPT_EXPERIMENTER), which are used for those nodes that upon registration announced that they supported deactivation, in addition to the time it takes to switch between states (so the the controller can preemptively activate resources) and the corresponding power consumption (to duly optimase energy consumption).

 Following the above, we extend the OpenFlow set of primitives with a pair of commands, switch_on and switch_off, to power on and off (respectively) a given node.
-As we describe in our testbed, these primitives can be used even when nodes do not support a sleep state, but are connected to, for example, a switched rack of power distribution units (PDUs), which can be remotely controlled via a network connection.
+As we will describe in our testbed, these primitives can be used even when nodes do not support a sleep state, but are connected to e.g. a switched rack power distribution units (PDU), which can be remotely controlled via a network connection.